-By vagina and vulva construction surgery, we are referring to vaginoplasty and vulvoplasty surgeries.
-Vaginoplasty surgery is the removal of the penis, scrotum, and testes and the creation of a vulva (including mons, labia, clitoris, and urethral opening) and vagina.
+By vagina and vulva construction surgery, we are referring to the removal of the penis, scrotum, and testes and the creation of a vulva (including mons, labia, clitoris, and urethral opening) and vagina.
 This guide is also for vulvoplasty surgery, which refers to the same outcomes, but without the creation of a vaginal opening.

-Vaginoplasty and vulvoplasty are publicly funded for trans, Two-Spitit and non-binary individuals in British Columbia.
+Vaginoplasty and vulvoplasty are publicly funded for trans, Two-Spirit, and non-binary individuals in British Columbia.
 This workbook contains a summary of how to access these procedures.
 For more in-depth information, including all the answers to your Frequently Asked Questions, please visit our website.
 The workbook you are holding is a companion to this website, with extra worksheets, exercises, and checklists.